plagiagia/Data-Analysis/ETL_Pipeline/README.md

 # ETL Pipeline with Postgres

-For this project we apply data modeling using python.
+For this project, we apply data modeling using python.
 We will create an **ETL** pipeline to **E**xtract information for all restaurants from  [Yelp](https://www.yelp.de/berlin) in the area of Berlin.
 We **T**ransform the data using a pipeline with python and finally we **L**oad the data into an SQL database, cleaned and ready for analysis.

 ## Enter Pipeline

 The solution to this problem is a data pipeline.
-Like a physical pipeline system which drives the flow of any material from the source to the destination, a data pipeline comes to transfer the flow of data from any source to the desired destination.
+Like a physical pipeline system that drives the flow of any material from the source to the destination, a data pipeline comes to transfer the flow of data from any source to the desired destination.
 But not only that, it can make all the necessary transformations -while transferring the data- so the data reach their destination in the desired format and ready to be analyzed.